Reproducibility in the Control of Autonomous Mobility-on-Demand Systems

 \section{Operating AMoD Systems}

-The deployment of \gls{abk:amod} systems requires real-time operational policies to ensure efficient service.
-The primary goal of the designed policies is to \emph{maximize} service performance, either by dispatching vehicles for passenger pickup and delivery or by proactively repositioning them to areas with anticipated high demand.
-Such operations are subject to various system-specific constraints.
-In this section, we introduce the key operational tasks and constraints governing \gls{abk:amod} systems.
-Rather than providing a comprehensive review of existing solutions, our focus is on defining these tasks to establish a clear context for future references.
+Deploying \gls{abk:amod} systems requires real-time operational policies that ensure efficient service by \emph{maximizing} performance, typically via dispatching vehicles for pickup and delivery and proactively repositioning them to anticipated high-demand areas, subject to system-specific constraints.
+This section defines the key operational tasks and constraints governing \gls{abk:amod} systems, aiming to establish a clear reference rather than provide a comprehensive review of existing solutions.